 Many of the first settlers around North Hatley were United Empire Loyalists, mostly farmers, who left New England in the years following the American Declaration of Independence in 1776.
 Several fine farmhouses of this period still exist in the village.
-Manoir Hovey was named after one of the most noteworthy of these settlers, Colonel Ebenezer Hovey, who was granted a large tract of land by the Crown in 1785, directly across the lake from the inn.
+Manoir Hovey was named after one of the most noteworthy of these settlers, Captain Ebenezer Hovey, who was granted a large tract of land by the Crown in 1785, directly across the lake from the inn.

 In large measure, however, the village owns most of its great houses and particular architecture to the first summer people - aristocrats, captains of industry and large landowners, mostly Americans from south of the Mason-Dixon Line.
 For some time after the American Civil War (1861-1865) many wealthy southerners renounced New England (Yankeeland) as a summer holiday destination and continued further north into Canada, some by private railway car.
 Rumour has it that many drew their blinds in passing through New England.